MennaTullahTaha/MennaTullah-Taha/README.md

 25. Verify that once registration is done user receives email to verify email. (high)

-a.
-Verify that clicking the verification button verifies the user. (high)
+26. Verify that clicking the verification button verifies the user. (high)

-26. Verify that user can’t receive latest news and offers unless he checks the check box during registration. (high)
+27. Verify that user can’t receive latest news and offers unless he checks the check box during registration. (high)

-27. Verify that user can display calories in kilo joules. (low)
+28. Verify that user can display calories in kilo joules. (low)

 Registration using facebook.